Easiest lemon tart ever, with a delicious and crunchy Speculoos base. Perfect to satisfy your sweet tooth!

 A few days ago, some friends came over during the afternoon and as the weather was warm and sunny, I was looking for a refreshing dessert that we could enjoy on the terrace.
 I was quite tempted by a lemon tart with a Speculoos base.
 I whipped up several lemon tarts in the past and read lots of recipes but every time the lemon curd recipe is different, with 3, 4, 5 eggs or more, which is quite a lot!
 It’s fair to say that I’m looking for the perfect recipe for a while now.
 I tell you straight away, I haven’t found it yet.
 But I found the easiest recipe: you can’t get it wrong.

 I’m not usually a huge fan of condensed milk and because of this, I would rather have avoid trying this recipe for which I found inspiration on Les Foodies, but I decided to give it a go anyway, just because the recipe used two eggs only and no added sugar, which piqued my curiousity.
 What a surprise!
 The lemon tart is really smooth and well balanced, while the speculoos base is compact enough to cut and serve nice slices on a plate.
 Moreover, my guests were amazed and asked for more!
 I cannot recommend this recipe enough for anyone who is a beginner and/or haven’t so much time to bake a dessert.
 I tell you again, easy, tasty: mission impossible… to fail!

-4. Remove from the oven, cool completely and put in the fridge for approx. 1 hour.
-Remove from the pan and serve.
+- Remove from the oven, cool completely and put in the fridge for approx. one hour before serving.